Jmasias04/Geant4-Simulation-of-Desktop-Muon-Detector/PhotonDist/_README.txt

-Simulation of photon production for the specified particle in the defined range of energies.
+Simulation of photon production for the specified particle in the defined range of energies as they pass the plastic scintillator.
 Outputs a txt.
 /run/beamOn N, to generate N particles.